fsprojects/FSharpPlus/README.md

  By adding the static member <code>Map</code> we say that we're making <code>Tree</code> an instance of <code>Map</code>.

- - Try to map over your new type:
+ - Try mapping over your new type:

         let myTree = Tree(6, Tree(2, Leaf 1, Leaf 3), Leaf 9);;
         map ((*) 10) myTree;;